Lyssna

 Church Records

-Give her, O Lord, your peace and let your eternal light shine upon her.
+Give them, O Lord, your peace and let your eternal light shine upon them.
 Amen.

 Questions about baptism, confirmation, wedding, or funeral?